-Action Steps Responsible Party(ies) Funding Promotion and Community Involvement of Child Abuse Prevention Month (every April): Coordinate Child Abuse Prevention Day at the Capitol Provide DTFs with a uniform public awareness campaign such as "Pinwheels for Prevention" Provide DTFs with Child Abuse Prevention Month promotional items such as wristbands, lapel pins, hotline cards, pens, posters, etc. Provide DTSs with funding so that they may purchase items for their local CAP month activites Partner with at least one new professional/civic/faith-based organizations each year in order to promote Child Abuse Prevention Month to new audiences OCAP, ITF, DFT and Private organizations Federal and Private Revise and/or Continue to Provide the following educational materials upon request when funding is available: Identification and Reporting of Child Abuse and Neglect Brochures Child Abuse Hotline Cards For Parents' Sake Volume II (English and Spanish) For Kids' Sake: A Child Abuse Prevention and Reporting Kit Posters of varying types Other materials that may be purchased addressing child abuse and neglect topics OCAP Federal Maintain and provide the following items to various lending libraries, including parent resource centers and the child care resource and referral agencies' libraries: videos/dvds on related topics books on related topics OCAP Federal and State When funding is available, develop a statewide campaign that: promotes specific child abuse prevention programs (as family support programs) promotes positive parenting practices utilizing television, radio, billboard and/or other print mediums and reframing principles is coordinated with Smart Start Oklahoma's public engagement campaign.
+Action Stone Degrangible Denty(ieg) Funding Action Steps Promotion and Community Involvement of Child Abuse Prevention Month (every April): - Coordinate Child Abuse Prevention Day at the Capitol - Provide DTFs with a uniform public awareness campaign such as "Pinwheels for Prevention" - Provide DTFs with Child Abuse Prevention Month promotional Responsible Party(ies) OCAP, ITF, DFT and Private organizations Funding Federal and Private items such as wristbands, lapel pins, hotline cards, pens, posters, etc. Provide DTSs with funding so that they may purchase items for their local CAP month activites Partner with at least one new professional/civic/faith-based organizations each year in order to promote Child Abuse Prevention Month to new audiences Revise and/or Continue to Provide the following educational materials upon request when funding is available: - Identification and Reporting of Child Abuse and Neglect Brochures - Child Abuse Hotline Cards - For Parents' Sake Volume II (English and Spanish) - For Kids' Sake: A Child Abuse Prevention and Reporting Kit - Posters of varying types - Other materials that may be purchased addressing child abuse and neglect topics OCAP Federal Maintain and provide the following items to various lending libraries, including parent resource centers and the child care resource and referral agencies' libraries: - videos/dvds on related topics - books on related topics OCAP Federal and State When funding is available, develop a statewide campaign that: promotes specific child abuse prevention programs (as family support programs) promotes positive parenting practices utilizing television, radio, billboard and/or other print mediums and reframing principles is coordinated with Smart Start Oklahoma's public engagement campaign.
 OCAP and ITF State, Federal or Private